RubenFrans/ContextSteering-Unity/README.md

         m_Rigibody2D.AddForce(m_Directions[indexOfBiggestInterest] * m_MovementSpeed * Time.deltaTime);
 ````

-For an Directional context steering behavior that for example always want to go forward it will be neccessary to alter the rotation of the agent to the moving direction.
+For a Directional context steering behavior that for example always want to go forward it will be neccessary to alter the rotation of the agent to the movement direction.
 ````
         Vector2 lookdirection = (m_Rigibody2D.velocity + agentPosition) - agentPosition;
         float angle = Mathf.Atan2(lookdirection.y, lookdirection.x) * Mathf.Rad2Deg - 90.0f;